ds300/derivablejs/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 Derivables are an observable-like state container with superpowers.
-Think [MobX](https://github.com/mobxjs/mobx) distilled to a potent essence.
+Think [MobX](https://github.com/mobxjs/mobx) distilled to a potent essence, served with a pinch of speed, and with some innovative ideas about how to manage side effects.

 `npm install derivable`

+This library is not an alternative to Redux, and it makes no API compromises for the sake of React integration.
+It is a lowish-level, tight-as-a-drum utility for managing [derivative state](#types-of-state) and side effects.

 - [Rationale](#rationale)
   - [Types of State](#types-of-state)